razvanabagiu89/Medical_Policy_dApp/app/README.md

   - if yes, the backend will send the MR to the doctor streamlined as PDF in flutter
   - if not, the backend will send a message to the doctor that he has no access to the MR

-- the institution will have an admin account which will be able to add doctors to the institution (later)
-- Ministry of Health will do the same and add institutions (later)

 minor: